ISBuC (v6) 2008

 or email info@isbuc.co.uk and tell us.

-Believed to have been serving with No. 8 Operational Training Unit this aircraft held the "Presentation Spitfire" name `SHERWOOD FORESTER`.
+Serving with No. 8 OTU (Operational Training Unit) at RAF Dyce, the pilot who was killed is named as J.E.Mosley, tag number 1467449.
+This aircraft held the "Presentation Spitfire" name `SHERWOOD FORESTER`.
 The Presentation Spitfire scheme appealed directly to the patriotism of commercial companies, wealthy families, communities and any other groups of people who could stump up £5,000 or so to pay for the construction of what was undoubtedly the RAF's sexiest fighter.
 The true cost was around £12,000.